OSSTRA/TXDM/README.md

 # Travel Exchange Data Model (TXDM)
 This project is intended for establishing a standard for the exchange of travel information between different systems.
 This is an evolving standard, everyone can collaborate.

-# About
+# Overview
 We at TXDM have noticed that there are no standardized ways on how to plan and execute travel.
-We set ourselves the goal to develop an open source ecosystem of solutions that supports people in creating, managing and executing their travel plans.

-The first step to the creation of such a solution is to think about how data will be stored within our ecosystem.
-We're looking at the bigger picture first and asking ourselves how we can facilitate exchange data with other systems.
+The goal of this project is to simplify and speed up data transfer between participants in the vacation planning industry.

+We believe that the solution is to establish an industry standard data exchange format between data creators, processors and users.
+Together, we will try to achieve this goal by establishing common data models within this project so anybody can make use of them.

 **Feel free to submit pull requests**